-I started from scratch with my Christmas decor this year.
+I started from scratch with my holiday decor this year.
 When I looked through my old boxes of Christmas things there wasn’t much to see.
 Our faux tree was the least realistic tree I think I’ve ever seen.
 The lights didn’t even work because it was so old!
 I had a random assortment of ornaments and decor items, most of which I didn’t really like and that didn’t work well together.
-So I thanked it all and let it go Marie Kondo style!
-I donated almost all of it and only kept items with sentimental value.
+So I donated almost all of it and only kept items with sentimental value.
 Then I headed out and picked out a few things to get me started on a fresh Christmas theme!
 I plan to add a little more each year choosing only things I really love (and of course waiting for those after Christmas sales to stock up)!

 This beautiful flocked tree from Balsam Hill caught my eye.
 It had the simple, straight out of the forest feel that I was looking for.